planavsky82/component-lib-platform/README.md

 4. Development documentation with rich examples of component utilization within an application
 5. A CSS framework that defines tokens utilized by the design tooling and component library

+A design system is *not* purely technical, so this NPM package is *not* everything you need.
+It focues on numbers 3, 4, and 5.
+When a development platform is paired with an equally strong design platform, its a recipe for success.